Geometric Algebra Transformer: Experiments

-\gatrdiff is demonstrated on the problem of a Kuka robotic gripper stacking blocks using the ``unconditional'' environment introduced by~\citet{janner2022diffuser}.
-We train a diffusion model based on a \gatr denoising model on the offline trajectory dataset published with that paper.
-To facilitate a geometric interpretation, we parameterize the data in terms of geometric quantities like object positions and orientations.
-In particular, we use the position and pose of the robotic endeffector as features and map to joint angles with an inverse kinematics model.
-After training the diffusion model, it is integrated in a planning loop, closely following the setup (and using the code base) of \citet{janner2022diffuser}.
-It is then tested on its ability to stack four blocks on each other.
-We compare our \gatrdiff model to a reproduction of the original Diffuser model (based on the published code, but using our data parameterization) and a new transformer backbone for the Diffuser model.
+trajectory dataset published with that paper and then use it for planning, following the setup of \citet{janner2022diffuser}.
+We compare our \gatrdiff model to a reproduction of the original Diffuser model and a new Transformer backbone for the Diffuser model.
 In addition, we show the published results of Diffuser~\cite{janner2022diffuser}, the equivariant EDGI~\cite{brehmer2023edgi}, and the offline RL algorithms CQL~\cite{kumar2020conservative} and BCQ~\cite{fujimoto2019off} as published in Ref.~\citep{janner2022diffuser}.
-The problem and hyperparameters are described in detail in Appendix~\ref{app:experiments}.
+The problem and hyperparameters are described in detail in Appendix~\ref{app:kuka}.

-As shown in Tbl.~\ref{tbl:kuka} and Fig.~\ref{fig:kuka_results}, \gatrdiff solves the block-stacking problem better than all baselines.
-It is also clearly more sample-efficient, matching the performance of a Diffuser

-model or Transformer trained on the full dataset even when training only on 1\% of the trajectories.
-The fact that \gatrdiff also outperforms the $\ethree$-equivariant EDGI model~\cite{brehmer2023edgi} is evidence that equivariance alone is not the key to its success, hinting that the geometric algebra provides a useful inductive bias.
+As shown in Fig.~\ref{fig:kuka_results}, \gatrdiff solves the block-stacking task better than all baselines.
+It is also clearly more sample-efficient, matching the performance of a Diffuser model or Transformer trained on the full dataset even when training only on 1\% of the trajectories.